Bonjour and welcome to our collection of the absolute best hostels in France.

 Now you have all the information you need to decide on where to stay in France in style and on a budget.

-Why not plan an epic road trip designed to visit your favourite hostels in this list?
+Why not plan an epic road trip designed to visit your favorite hostels in this list?

 On the map below you find all mentioned hostels to make your planning even easier.
 We’ve marked them as follows: